skip to content

 Relocation Form

-• Resident facilities (those facilities that are located in the state of Minnesota) must submit the relocation application to the Board a minimum of 30 days prior to the date that the physical relocation takes place.
-Non-resident facilities must submit a relocation application after their home state regulatory agency has issued a license showing the new address and an inspection has been conducted of the new location.
-In each case, a new license is issued upon approval of the application.
-All application payments are non-refundable.
+• It is recommended that resident facilities (those facilities that are located in the state of Minnesota) submit the relocation application to the Board a minimum of 60 days prior to the date that the physical relocation takes place.

 General Information